jasonacollins/blog/content/post/2019-04-01-gigerenzer-versus-kahneman-and-tversky-the-1996-face-off.md

 Gigerenzer is right that Kahneman and Tversky were overly strong in their description of the findings of the Gluck and Bower study, but Gigerenzer's conclusion seems close to that of Kahneman and Tversky.
 As Kahneman and Tversky wrote:

->[I]t is evident that subjects sometimes use explicitly mentioned base-rate information to a much greater extent than they did in our original engineer- lawyer study [another demonstration of base-rate neglect], though generally less than required by Bayes' rule.
+>[I]t is evident that subjects sometimes use explicitly mentioned base-rate information to a much greater extent than they did in our original engineer-lawyer study [another demonstration of base-rate neglect], though generally less than required by Bayes' rule.

 **Argument 2: Can you attribute probabilities to single events?**